KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 Your KYC platform clears it.

-What KYC Platforms Actually Verify
+What KYC Platforms Actually Check

-KYC document verification typically covers:
+KYC document fraud detection typically covers:

 - Template validation — Does this document conform to the layout, fonts, and design patterns of a real bank statement from this institution?